zowe/zowe-client-java-sdk/README.md

 For instance, the following ZosConnection object is specified to perform Basic authentication:

     ZosConnection connection = new ZosConnection(AuthType.CLASSIC).host("xxxx").password("xxxx").user("xxxx").zosmfPort("xxxx").build();

 Basic authentication means that the http request contains a Basic header representing the username and password encrypted.

 For web token example, the following ZosConnection object is specified:

-    ZosConnection connection = new ZosConnection(AuthType.TOKEN).host("xxxx").zosmfPort("xxxx").build();
+    ZosConnection connection = new ZosConnection(AuthType.TOKEN).host("xxxx").zosmfPort("xxxx").cookie(new Cookie("hello=hello")).build();

 With the zosmfauth package, ZosmfAuth provides an API (zosmfLogin) to retrieve authentication tokens (a JSON Web and an LTPA token) on a Basic authentication request.
 This package contains an API that can also be used to delete the current store of JSON Web and LPTA token(s).

 Web token support must be enabled on your z/OSMF system.
 For more information, see Enabling JSON Web Token support in the IBM z/OS Management Facility Configuration Guide.

-In addition to specifying the AuthType.TOKEN enum in ZosConnection constructor, to enable Web token authentication, you need to set a token value within the ZosConnection class "cookie" member.

 See [README.md](https://github.com/zowe/zowe-client-java-sdk/blob/main/src/main/java/zowe/client/sdk/zosmfauth/README.md) in zosmfauth package for further details.

 ## Requirements